zzzprojects/Dapper-Plus/docs2/pages/getting-started/licensing.md

 - Make sure to check your **SPAM** folder if you don't receive the license within 24h.

 ## Setup License from config file
-The license name and key can be directly be added in the app.config or web.config file in the appSettings section.
+The license name and key can be added directly in the app.config or web.config file in the appSettings section.

 ```csharp